 Rasam is a tasty, tangy, and flavorful South Indian side dish.
 It is prepared with tomato, garlic, tamarind, Indian spices, and herbs that make this recipe tasty.
 This authentic rasam serves as comfort food for cold, cough, and easy digestion.
-This is an easy and healthy side dish and can be made under 30 minutes and pairs best with white rice or just as it is for lunch or dinner.
+This is an easy and healthy side dish and can be made under 30 minutes and pairs best with white rice or just as it is for lunch and dinner.

 What is Rasam?